Home EV Charging Costs in California 2026: PG&E, SMUD & SCE Rates

 1.5 – 2.5 mi/kWh

-* Source: EPA Combined City/Highway Ratings, 2024–2026 Model Year.
-We use 3.5 mi/kWh as our baseline — a fair real-world average for the most common EVs on California roads today.
+* Source: EPA fueleconomy.gov Combined City/Highway Ratings, 2024–2026 Model Year.
+We use 3.5 mi/kWh as our baseline — a fair real-world average for the most common EVs on California roads.

 Section 2 — Your Utility Rates

-What California Homeowners Pay for Electricity — By Utility
+What Do California Homeowners Pay for Home EV Charging by Utility?

-California has the highest residential electricity rates in the continental U.S. And depending on your utility and time of day, what you pay per kWh to charge at home varies dramatically.
-Peak hours (4–9 PM) are the danger zone.
+Per EIA state electricity price data, California has the highest residential electricity rates in the continental U.S. Depending on your utility and time of day, home charging cost per kWh varies significantly.
+Peak hours (4–9 PM) are the danger zone where home charging approaches Supercharger rates.

 PG&E